agvxov/tbsp/README.md

 This project will heavy depend on tree-sitter, there is no sense pretending otherwise with decoupling.

-The current implementation (in python) is obviously terrible.
-It does work however.

 ## Language semantics
 Modelled half after the original, half after Flex/Bison.
 ```